|

 experienced as more solid.

-- I am uncertain that the person experienced a shift because the words used
+- I am uncertain that the person experienced a shift because the words used were too vague, such as 'this is different.'

 - I am otherwise uncertain.